 These African natives are sedges—grasslike plants distinguished from true grasses by three-angled, solid stems and very different flowering parts.
 Valued for striking form, silhouette, shadow pattern.

 Most cyperus grow in rich, moist soil or with roots submerged in water.
-Kept plants groomed by removing dead or broken stems; divided and replanted vigorous plants when the clump becomes too large, saving smaller, outside divisions and discarding the overgrown centers.
+Keep plants groomed by removing dead or broken stems; divide and replantvigorous plants when the clump becomes too large, saving smaller, outside divisions and discarding the overgrown centers.
 Beyond their hardiness range, pot up divisions and keep them over the winter as houseplants.Cyperus papyrus

-Tall, graceful, dark green stems 6–10 ft. high, topped with clusters of green threadlike parts to 1 1/2 ft. long (longer than small leaves at base of cluster), each tipped with a tiny, brownish flower.
-Will grow quickly in 2 in. of water in shallow pool, or can be potted and placed on bricks or inverted pot in deeper water.
+Tall, graceful, dark green stems to 6–10 ft. high, topped with clusters of green threadlike parts to 1 1/2 ft. long (longer than small leaves at base of cluster), each tipped with a tiny, brownish flower.
+Will grow quickly in 2 in. of water in a shallow pool, or can be potted and placed on bricks or an inverted pot in deeper water.
 Protect from strong wind.
 Also grows well in rich, moist soil out of water.
 Naturalized on Kauai.
 Especially nice for cut-flower arrangements.